Wipeout (British game show): Format

-Round 2 was known as "Wipeout Auction".
+Round two was known as the 'Wipeout Auction' (or called 'One To One' on One False Move).
 The contestants would be offered a subject, and twelve possible answers on the grid.
-Eight of these would be correct, and four of these would be Wipeouts.
+Eight of these would be correct, and four of these would be wipeouts.
 The contestant with the highest amount of money would have the opportunity to bid first on how many correct answers they think they could find in the grid, or to pass the opening bid onto their opponent.
 Whoever offered the highest bid was given the opportunity to choose that number of answers.
-The player remained in control until they had achieved the number of correct answers with which they won the bid, or until they hit a Wipeout.
-If they hit a Wipeout, the opposing player would only have to get one answer right to head into the next round; play switches back to the first player if the second player also discovers a Wipeout.
-The first player to win two boards went through.
+The player remained in control until they had achieved the number of correct answers with which they won the bid, or until they hit a wipeout.
+If they hit a Wipeout, the opposing player would only have to get one answer right to head into the next round; play switches back to the first player if the second player also discovers a wipeout.
+The first player to win two boards went through to the bonus game.
+On One False Move, stars would be shown for correct answers.

-Round 3 was known as "The bonus round" (called "The Monkhouse Minute", with the main button the contestant had to hit "Bob's Button" during the second era) was exactly the same as in America, except that the contestant pressed a button attached to the monitor they wished to activate (in the Daniels version, answers were entered on an oversized keypad).
-Victory awarded a holiday to a specific location, which changed on occasion.
-This round was like one of the famous games in The Price Is Right the Race Game where the contestant had to select six answers and run and hit a button which would then show on the screen how many correct answers he or she had selected.
-The contestant kept doing this until either the time had run out or they found all six correct answers.
-Daniels did the running on the contestant's behalf on several occasions such as once when they had a wheelchair-bound winner and another when the winner was pregnant and therefore preferred not to risk running.
-The contestants were told in advance where the holiday would be in the Daniels era, but when Monkhouse took over they could choose where they wanted to go provided that it was within Europe.
+For the bonus game (called the 'Monkhouse Minute', only on the daytime version) the contestant had to select six answers and submit those answers via an enter button, which would then display on the board how many correct answers they had selected.
+They could then modify their selection and try again.
+To win, they had to have all 6 correct answers selected when pressing the enter button, and they had to complete the game within 60 seconds.
+The game ended with them either correctly identifying the six correct answers, in which case they won the star prize; or with time running out, in which case they didn't win the star prize, but kept their earlier winnings.
+The star prize was usually a holiday abroad.
+On Paul Daniels' version, players entered their answers on a keypad, and ran to press the enter button next to the game board.
+On Bob Monkhouse's version, and on One False Move, players inputted their selections with buttons under the screen, and the enter button (referred to by Bob Monkhouse as 'Bob's Button') was next to the host.
+Daniels did the running on the contestant's behalf on several occasions (i.e. for a wheelchair user, or for a pregnant contestant).
+The contestants were told in advance where the holiday would be in the Daniels era, but when Monkhouse took over, they could choose where they wanted to go provided that it was within Europe.